-Aaron spent five seasons at Opera on the James working on new productions of Cosi fan Tutte, Don Giovanni, Don Pasquale, Hansel and Gretel, La Voix Humane, Bon Appetit, Gianni Schicchi, and Suor Angelica.
+Aaron spent six seasons at Opera on the James working on new productions of Cosi fan Tutte, Don Giovanni, Don Pasquale, Hansel and Gretel, La Voix Humane, Bon Appetit, Gianni Schicchi, and Suor Angelica.
 Aaron also spent three seasons working at The Castleton Opera Festival, where he designed a new production of Our Town.
 Other notable credits include design work for Minnesota Opera’s Project Opera, Washburn Opera Studio, and the UMKC Opera Conservatory, and a season as the Resident Costume Designer for the University of Kentucky.
 His portfolio includes productions with directors Helena Binder, Paul Houghtaling, Jeffrey Buchman, Cindy Oxberry, Ellen Schlaefer, and others.

 Regional theatre design credits include productions at The Ordway Center for Performing Arts, Kansas City Repertory Theatre, Penumbra Theatre Company, The History Theatre, The Unicorn Theatre, Yellow Tree Theatre, Spinning Tree Theatre, Park Square Theatre, and Mu Performing Arts.